Maia-DAO/ecosystem-docs/versioned_docs/version-Talos/concepts/overview/positions/01-base.md

 Creating a Position

 Creating a new position on Talos is simple and straightforward.
 First, select the type of position you want to create (Staked or Vanilla).
-Next, select the underlying Uniswap V3 NFTs that you want to include in the position according to the rebalancing and/or rearranging strategy.
+Next, select the underlying Uniswap V3 NFTs that you want to include in the position according to the rebalancing and/or reranging strategy.

 Strategies